CurlyBytes/UmplifyBotActivities/README.md

-# Multi-tenant bot activity support
+# Multi-tenant bot activity support in .net core 2.0

 This project is an example for serving multiple tenants by a single bot activity action.
 The key area is supplying right Microsoft app settings (or e.g. LUIS  settings) to each activity submitted via POST requests.